DmitriyLesnoy/Future_Engineers_Lime/README.md

 # Future_Ingeneers
-progect to WRO 2021
+progect to WRO 2022
 Comand LIME, Vladivostok, category Future Ingineers

-In the development of the LIME team project for the WRO competition in the Future Engineers category was attended by Lineisky Akim - programmer, designer, Ivan Terekhov - engineer, electronics engineer, Roman Sergeecich - our mentor and trainer.
+In the development of the LIME team project for the WRO competition in the Future Engineers category was attended by Lineisky Akim - programmer, designer, Ivan Terekhov - engineer, electronics engineer, Anton Alekseevich - our mentor and trainer.

-       PROGRAMM ALGORINT:
+# Programm algoritm

 The robot was programmed in Python version 3.9.3.
 The interpreter was PyCharm.